 Take advantage of tech

 Need to run out during the day for a doctor’s appointment?
 Try flagging or answering a few emails on your phone while you’re in the waiting room.
 You’ll have fewer messages pile up while you’re away.

 Want to get a better handle on your finances?
 Technology can help there, too.
 Simplify your financial life with a money management app you can use on the go or at your desk.
 LGFCU’s Compass is complimentary service for members that puts all your accounts in one place.
 You can prioritize your spending, make better financial decisions and work toward achieving financial freedom.

 Seek help as needed

-Likewise, if you’re having trouble keeping up with your monthly bills, for example, talk to a financial advisor.
-A professional can help you develop a plan to consolidate your debt, improve your credit score and achieve a better financial outlook.
-You'll find it easier to make those important decisions to stay on track and meet your goals when you know you’ve got someone in your corner.
-LGFCU members can get complimentary financial counseling by calling or making an appointment at their local branch.
+Or, if you’re having trouble keeping up with your monthly bills, a financial counselor can help you develop a plan to consolidate your debt, improve your credit score and achieve a better financial outlook.
+You may find it easier to make those important decisions to stay on track and meet your financial goals when you know you’ve got someone in your corner.